United Airlines Flight 328: Aircraft

 The aircraft involved, registered as N772UA, is a Boeing 777-222, the United Airlines-specific variant of the original 777-200 series.
 It was built in November 1994 (c/n 26930/Line no.5) and delivered to United in September 1995.
 Originally the aircraft was designated WA005 (a Boeing reference number), one of the original Boeing 777-200s that took part in the flight test certification program prior to its entry into commercial service.
 Boeing stopped building the 777 with P&W PW4000 series engines in 2013.

 The Boeing 777 is a long-range, wide-body, twin-engine aircraft.
 At the time of the incident it had a relatively low accident fatality rate.
-The only two 777 crashes with total loss of aircraft (passengers and crew) are Malaysia Airlines flight MH17 that was shot down over Ukraine in July 2014 and flight MH370 that disappeared over the Indian Ocean in March 2014.
+The only two 777 crashes with total loss of aircraft (passengers and crew) are Malaysia Airlines Flight 17 that was shot down over Ukraine on July 17, 2014, and Malaysia Airlines Flight 370 that disappeared on March 8, 2014.
 The other fatal accidents, Emirates Flight 521 and Asiana Airlines Flight 214, were both attributed to pilot error.
 Two other hull losses with passenger injuries occurred: EgyptAir Flight 667 had a cockpit fire while parked at the gate at Cairo Airport, and British Airways Flight 38 crashed on landing at Heathrow Airport.
 The latter was attributed to a design defect in its Rolls-Royce Trent 895-17 engines, not the P&W engines on this incident aircraft.

 Crew

 The captain, Mark Stephenson (60), had been with United Airlines since 1990; the first officer, Michael DeVore (53), joined United in 1999.
 Both pilots were based in San Francisco.
 The captain had a total of 28,062 hours of flight time, with 538 hours in the Boeing 777 and the first officer reported a total of 18,612 hours of flight time, with 4,190 in the Boeing 777.
-During the incident, Stephenson was the pilot flying, and the DeVore was the pilot monitoring.
+During the incident, Stephenson was the pilot flying, and DeVore was the pilot monitoring.